syyscn/learngit/readme.txt

 Git is a distribution version control system.
-Git is free software distributed under the GRL
+Git is free software distributed under the GRL Creating a new branch is quick